medialibre/medialibre/wp-content/plugins/worth-the-read/readme.txt

 If the height of your post content is less than the height of the visible page, the progress bar will not display since the user already knows how much content there is.

-The functionality is javascript-based, so if you have a javascript error caused by something else like another plugin or your theme, it could affect the progress bar from displaying.
+The functionality is javascript-based, so if you have a javascript error caused by something else like another plugin or your theme, it could affect the display of the progress bar.

 = How much control do I have over the look and feel of the progress bar? =

-You can control the foreground color, the background color, and the transparency of the plugin.
+You can control the foreground color, background color, transparency, width, offset, and placement of the progress bar.
 You can also separately control the background color of the comments portion (if enabled).

 = How does it work? =